3 Days in Paris, France — Posh First Timer’s Guide

 TRANSPORTATION: taxi ride via FreeNow (~40 min, direct, around €30-35)

-The meal begins with a shot of Kir paired with amuses-bouches, which in practice entails a plate of cheese, cured meats, olives, and pickles.
-Since you’re sitting shoulder-to-shoulder with the patrons around you, you’ll likely warm up with others and start chatting over this first shot of Kir, which is soon to be followed by white or red wine, beer, or a soft drink in your respective baby bottle.
+• The meal begins with a shot of Kir paired with amuses-bouches, entailing a plate of cheese, cured meat, olives, and pickles.
+Sitting shoulder-to-shoulder with the patrons around you, you’ll likely start chatting over this first shot of Kir, which is soon followed by white or red wine, beer, or a soft drink in your baby bottle.

 Day 2